 Are you looking for a pediatric practice that provides the best care for neurology conditions such as Chiari malformations?
-Practitioners at THINK Neurology for Kids provide speedy, comprehensive care at their three convenient locations in The Woodlands, Katy, Sugar Land, and Cypress, Texas.
+Practitioners at THINK Neurology for Kids provide speedy, comprehensive care at their three convenient locations in The Woodlands, Katy, Sugar Land, and Austin, Texas.
 Children receive expert care with extremely low waiting times, and the compassionate team at THINK Neurology for Kids works with the whole family to treat a child’s illness or disorder.
 Call or book your appointment online with THINK Neurology for Kids.

 Chiari malformation is a structural condition that puts pressure on the brain and spinal cord.
 Chiari malformation can stem from different causes.
 These include:

 Chiari malformation also may impact the flow of cerebrospinal fluid, a fluid that connects the spine and the brain.
 There are three types of Chiari malformations: type I, II, and III.

 Chiari malformation type 1 happens when structural abnormalities cause a part of the lower brain called the cerebellum to be pushed down into your spinal canal.
 This extra pressure causes symptoms such as:

 People usually receive a Chiari malformation type I diagnosis in early adulthood, but improved access to healthcare has allowed earlier detection in children and pediatrics.
 Surgery is the recommended treatment unless they’re asymptomatic.

 People with Chiari malformation type II have a structural issue in which their cerebellum and additional brain stem tissue push into the spinal canal.
 Sometimes, people with type II have incomplete nerve tissue or spina bifida.
 Those with type II might experience symptoms such as:

 Chiari malformation type III is the most severe manifestation of the disorder.
 In this case, the cerebellum, brain stem, and membrane push out through an unnatural opening behind the skull.